Juandicode/holbertonschool-hbnb/part1/README.md

 - Ensuring alignment between the codebase and the original system design
 - Supporting long-term maintainability and collaboration

-Ultimately, these visual models turn abstract code into something concrete and understandable, ensuring that everyone on the team technical or not can speak the same language when it comes to the system’s design.
+Ultimately, these visual models turn abstract code into something concrete and under, ensuring that everyone on the team technical or not can speak the same language when it comes to the system’s design.